marcominerva/TinyHelpers/docs/TinyHelpers/TinyHelpers.Extensions/EnumExtensions/GetDescription.md

 # EnumExtensions.GetDescription method

 Gets the description of the provided enum value.
-The description is retrieved from the DisplayAttribute if present and supports localization.
+The description is retrieved from the DisplayAttribute, if present, and supports localization.

 ```csharp
 public static string GetDescription(this Enum @enum)